jamieguinan/cti/README.md

 Many [SoCs](https://en.wikipedia.org/wiki/System_on_a_chip) have similar capabilities in dedicated hardware.
 The OpenMax library used with the Raspberry Pi and other SoCs has [components with inputs and outputs](http://home.nouwen.name/RaspberryPi/documentation/ilcomponents/index.html) enumerated as port numbers.

-Why not C++?
-I spent a few years as a serious aficionado of the language, but I came back to C and have mostly stuck with it.
-I won't get into the C vs. C++ debate here, but I do acknowledge that several features in CTI could have been implemented more concisely in C++.
-My philosophy is "each to his own", whatever tools and language a developer is most familiar and comfortable with, are the best.

-### An example
+### Implementation

 CTI has a number of compiled-in Templates, each implemented in a separate C file (it can also load `.so` modules at runtime).
 Each Template is registered and added to a set of available templates.
 To create an Instance and start an associated thread, this function is used,

     Instance * Instantiate(const char *label);

 where `label` is the name associated with the Template.
 While CTI could be used as a library, and applications hard-coded to call `Instantiate()`, my main design goal of CTI was to allow runtime configurability, so I came up with a simple configuration and command language.
-Thinking that I would probably come up with something better later on, but not wanting to break previous applications, I implemented it in a file named `ScriptV00.c`, allowing for later versions named `ScriptV01`, `ScriptV02`, etc. But as is often the case, the original worked good enough for my needs, and I haven't added any other versions.
+Thinking that I would probably come up with something better later on, but not wanting to break previous applications, I implemented it in a file named `ScriptV00.c`, allowing for later versions named `ScriptV01`, `ScriptV02`, etc. But the original worked good enough for my needs, so I haven't added any other versions.

+### An example

-Ok, now an example. `logitech.cmd` is a simple camera viewer application.
+`logitech.cmd` is a simple camera viewer application.
 It assumes a [UVC](https://en.wikipedia.org/wiki/USB_video_device_class) compatible USB camera is available on the computer.
 Side note, since I hadn't mentioned it thus far, CTI is pretty Linux-centric, although I have occasionally ported it to other platforms, with varying degrees of success.

     # Make instances for video capture, Jpeg decompression, and display using SDL.
     # syntax: new template-label instance-label